axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/architecture/index.rst

 The Portal multi applications
 =============================

-The Portal and Projects using it in different applications but in the same security context.
+The Portal and Projects using it should be deployed in different applications but in the same security context.

 |multi-app-structure|